Freight Shipping from Miami to Fort Worth

 How much does it cost to ship freight from Miami to Fort Worth?

-Full truckload (FTL) rates from Miami, FL to Fort Worth, TX currently range from $3,182-$3,922 for a standard dry van load over the 1,480-mile route.
+Full truckload (FTL) rates from Miami, FL to Fort Worth, TX currently range $3,182-$3,922 (roughly $2.17-$2.67 per mile over 1,480 miles).
 LTL shipments typically cost $1,014-$1,658 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Miami to Fort Worth?